andreareosa/ETL_Pipelines/README.md

 ```

 ## Load data back into the database
-The last step is to actually load the transformed data back into the database.
+This step is to actually load the transformed data back into the database.
 We need to use the write function where we have to define the mode which in this case is overwrite, so if the table already exists, we would overwrite it, then provide the url to connect with our database and properties as we did while reading the data in the extraction step.

 ```python
 def load_aggdf_to_db(agg_dataframe):